 10. Skin & Make-up

-Moisturise your skin, including face, neck and hands and any flesh that’s likely to be on show and get an early night or two beforehand.
+Moisturise your skin, including face, neck and hands and any flesh that’s likely to be on show and, if possible, get an early night or two beforehand.

 Aim to keep make-up natural.
 Apply foundation to even out blemishes but don’t layer it on thickly.
 Don't worry don’t worry about skin blemishes – you don't even need to cover spots - they can easily be fixed in post.
 Apply mascara evenly and carefully - not too thick and with good lash separation.